Frequently Asked Questions

 What makes CIJA different from other Jewish organizations?

-CIJA is the only registered lobbyist for the Jewish community.
+CIJA is a registered lobbyist for the Jewish community.
 It is the sole advocacy agent of Canada’s Jewish Federations, focusing much of its work on engagement of the non-Jewish community who shape public policy.
 CIJA’s approach to advocacy is strategic, based on research, polling, and analysis.
-CIJA is the only organization to take hundreds of Canadian influencers and decision-makers to Israel on educational missions every year.
+CIJA has wide experience in conducting fact-finding missions to Israel for Canadian influencers and decision-makers.

 There are many ways you can get involved with CIJA:

 - Stay informed.
 Check out our Publications page to learn about issues and policies affecting the Canadian Jewish community.

 - Participate in CIJA calls to action and action alerts on emerging issues.

 - Be an online activist.
 Like us on Facebook, follow us on Twitter and Instagram, and help us share our content and expand our network.